Abyssinian Meeting House: Landmark status and restoration

-The Abyssinian Meeting House in 2009.
+The facade of Abyssinian Meeting House from Newbury Street circa 2009.

 After sitting vacant for six years, the Abyssinian was bought for historic preservation by the Committee to Restore the Abyssinian in 1998.
 It is the third-oldest African-American meeting house in the United States after Boston and Nantucket, Massachusetts.
 The Committee purchased the building from the City of Portland for $250, the original price for which the Society purchased the land from Reuben Ruby in 1828.

 It was listed on the National Register of Historic Places in 2006, the year the restoration began, and on the National Underground Railroad Network to Freedom in 2007.

 In April 2008, an archeological dig was conducted to obtain further information on the Meeting House.
 Unearthed were 19th century toys, slate pencils, an inkwell, marbles, dishes, and bits of glass.
 While removing construction added during the 1920s, original wooden beams were uncovered.
 Included in the find are joists which are believed to have been part of the choir loft.
 During restoration efforts, a clay pipe broke in the basement and a steady stream began to run.
 In 2011, a project was undertaken to contain the free flowing water and a wooden water pipe was discovered on the site.
 The pipe was reburied to preserve it.
 Later excavation revealed that the owners of the swampy property filtered the encroaching through an uncovered system of sand boxes and piped it to the Grand Trunk Railroad.